bentpetersendk/mjolnir_ucph/docs/source/add_change_primary_email.rst

 Add/change primary email and change communication preference
 =====

 This form is a request for adding a secondary email and selecting your preferred mode of communication.
+You can use this form continuously to update your preferences should you change email address.

 .. raw:: html